 Sandra Bullock portrays a struggling mother alongside Danielle Macdonald, Trevante Rhodes and John Malkovich who all portray people attempting to survive in a brutal world, and they do their best considering the weak characters they had to work with.
 The majority of the supporting cast are also decent, with Sarah Paulson even having a short appearance within the film.
 However, I actually found she was incredibly wasted in the small (and mostly pointless) role she had within the narrative.

-In spite of the film’s many Wilderness scenes being shot on the Smith River in the far northern part of the state.
+In spite of the film’s many wilderness scenes being shot near the beautiful Smith River in the far north of California.
 Nearly the entire visual presentation of: ‘Bird Box,’ is extremely dull, as the cinematography by Salvatore Totino and editing Ben Lester never really excel beyond ‘okay.’
 Usually having scenes consist of many boring shots which never really add much to the tension or atmosphere aside from the occasional moment, this of course also alongside the extremely bland grey colour palette.

 This is also the case when it comes to the original score by Trent Reznor and Atticus Ross, coming off as nothing more than your standard score for any modern horror/thriller with a slight technological twist, which is very surprising, considering these composers did excellent work on the soundtrack for: ‘The Social Network’ back in 2010.